tripod31/get_lyric/README.md

 #### usage
 >python grt_lyrics.py --in_dir "mp3_files_dir" --out_dir "output_dir"

 When the lyric of mp3 in "mp3_files_dir" is found,the script puts lyric to file in "output_dir".
 The format of filename "artist - song.txt".
+These file is useful for foo_uie_lyrics3.They can be used by "local File Search" source.